 Frequent consumption of table sugar (sucrose), sugary sweets, and high-sugar desserts is associated with increased risk of breast cancer and reduced survival.
-This is true not only of women with metabolic syndrome or type 2 diabetes, but also of those who are not overweight.
-In other words, even lean women are more likely to develop breast cancer if they consume a significant amount of sugar.
+This is true not only of women with metabolic syndrome or type 2 diabetes; even lean women are more likely to develop breast cancer if consuming a significant amount of sugar.

 Now a large prospective study has reported that relatively high sugar intake is a risk factor for cancer overall and breast cancer in particular.
 The results held after adjusting for any weight gain during the six-year study period.